First Detection of an Over-Massive Black Hole Galaxy UHZ1: Evidence for Heavy Black Hole Seed Formation from Direct Collapse: Derivation of OBG model templates

-Extending and expanding the tracking of early BH seed growth presented in \cite{Pacucci_2015_shining}, \cite{Pacucci_2016_firstdcbh,Pacucci+2017}, to include the OBG stage, \cite{Natarajan+2017} constructed a library of template models by varying the following key parameters while tracking the evolution of the merged remnant: (i) the metallicity of the gas and stellar population; (ii) the accretion mode - the standard radiatively efficient thin disk mode (Eddington limited as it is feedback regulated) and the radiatively inefficient slim disk (super-Eddington accretion is permitted as the accretion is entirely gas supply limited) and (iii) age of the stellar population.
-The range of initial conditions for these cases, including gas fraction are adopted from cosmological simulations, wherein both DCBH formation and light seed formation sites are selected.
-Details are reported in \cite{Agarwal+2013}.
+We extended and expanded the tracking of early BH seed growth done using the GEMS code presented in \cite{Pacucci_2015_shining}, \cite{Pacucci_2016_firstdcbh,Pacucci+2017}, to include the cosmological context of the OBG stage as shown in the schematic in Figure~1 and described in \cite{Natarajan+2017}.
+We constructed a library of template multi-wavelength spectral models by varying the following key parameters while tracing the formation and evolution of the OBG: (i) the metallicity of the gas and stellar population; (ii) the accretion mode - the standard radiatively efficient thin disk mode (Eddington limited as it is feedback regulated) and the radiatively inefficient slim disk (super-Eddington accretion is permitted as the accretion is entirely gas supply limited in that instance) and (iii) age of the stellar population.
+The range of initial conditions for these cases, including gas fraction are adopted from the First Billion Years (FiBY) project cosmological simulation, wherein both DCBH formation and light seed formation sites are selected.
+Based on the SPH code Gadget, FiBY contains an equal number of gas and dark matter particles ($684^{3}$ each; in a box with a 4 comoving Mpc on a side; with gas particle mass of $1253 \Msun$ and dark matter particle mass of $6161\Msun$ which permits atomic cooling halos to be well resolved and studied).
+Further details of the FiBY simulation including prescriptions adopted for star formation, and Lyman-Werner radiation thereform and feedback are reported in \cite{Agarwal+2014}.
+Initial conditions adopted for feasible BH seed formation sites from fiBY are adopted for the GEMS runs.

 The library of model templates for OBGs is generated by simultaneously following the evolution of growing BH seeds (heavy and light) and the accompanying stellar populations with a range of ages and metallicities.
-The early growth of the BH seed is computed using 1-dimensional radiation-hydrodynamical models \citep{PacucciFerrara2015, Pacucci_2015_shining, Pacucci_2016_firstdcbh,Pacucci+2017}.
-These models simulate spherical accretion onto the high-redshift seed BH, calculating the emitted luminosity self-consistently from the mass accretion rate.
+The early growth of the BH seed is computed separately using 1-dimensional radiation-hydrodynamical models \citep{PacucciFerrara2015, Pacucci_2015_shining, Pacucci_2016_firstdcbh,Pacucci+2017}.
+These models simulate spherical accretion onto the high-redshift seed BH, and calculate the emitted luminosity self-consistently from the mass accretion rate.
+The key input parameters for these models are the gas density and metallicity (taken from the fiBY cosmological simulation) and the BH seed mass.
 The post-processing spectral analysis is done using CLOUDY \citep{Ferland+2013}.

+For our models the gas fraction in viable DCBH formation sites and the star formation history of the parent halo are are taken from fiBY \citep{Agarwal+2014}.
+The evolution of the accompanying stellar component is tracked simultaneously and finally combined with that of the growing BH.